ON IKAROS

 Greater than crafty

-Odysseos would ever
+Odysseos could ever

-Muster; his flawed
+that contained him; his flawed

 Parent made wings